WorkerCompCalc

 Medical bills100% of approved costsMust be work-related treatment

-Temporary total disability~66% of weekly wageWhile unable to work
+Temporary total disability~66⅔% of weekly wageWhile unable to work

-Permanent disabilityBased on impairment rating% assigned by doctor
+Permanent disabilityBased on impairment rating% assigned by treating physician

 Frequently asked questions